Xt-EHR/xt-ehr-common/input/pagecontent/models.md

 ### Data types

-FHIR or ISO data types?
+Information models use FHIR data types, but in an abstracted way.

 ### Considerations and Decisions

 - Patient and Practitioner will not have an underlying Person object.
 - All cardinalities for eHN datasets elements are provided as 0..* unless the text specifically states otherwise.
 - Data types are guessed from the description.
 If subelements are expected, the data type is BackboneElement.
-- Preferred code systems are provided in textual description.
+- Preferred code systems are provided in textual bindings.